 2. AT ITS OWN PERIL, GOVERNMENT WILL DECLARE WAR ON FINTECH INNOVATIONS SUCH AS DEFI AND NFTs

-I predict that under the guise of “protection”, a consorted war will be waged against fintech innovation – particularly DeFi protocols and NFTs.
+I predict that under the guise of “protection”, a concerted war will be waged against fintech innovation – particularly DeFi protocols and NFTs.
 Expect both to be attacked by regulatory bullets and propaganda machines warning citizens of the “perils” of decentralized finance and asset tokenization.
 Without informing the public as to why, prepare for the “we deem DeFi products and NFTs to be securities” mantra emanating from the SEC.
 Fortunately, no matter how much the powers-that-be attempt to thwart the very innovation that fosters financial democracy, their efforts will ultimately fail.
 In the end, rightness will prevail and progress will ensue.
 In fact, the only thing that these misleading smear campaigns will accomplish is the creation of dip-buying opportunities.
 Those who missed out on the 2021 run will be especially grateful.

 3. DEFI AND NFTs WILL PROVIDE PROTECTION FROM AN ECONOMIC TSUNAMI